 We arranged a R10.4 billion multi-currency sustainable debt package for the Harmony Gold Mining Company Limited (Harmony) in South Africa, which included a green term loan and sustainability-linked revolving credit facility and term loan.
 We acted as joint global coordinator, bookrunner, sustainability coordinator, mandated lead arranger and facility agent for this landmark, market-leading transaction.
-The transaction will contractually and commercially incentivise Harmony to reduce its overall carbon footprint and water consumption and support its renewable energy investment.
+The transaction will contractually and commercially incentivise Harmony to reduce its carbon footprint and water consumption and support its renewable investment.

-Advisory for the first sustainability-linked transaction in the paper and pulp industry in Africa

-We acted as the sole sustainability coordinator for Sappi's R2 billion five-year sustainability-linked revolving credit facility.
-The facility enabled Sappi to link its local revolving credit facility to globally and locally relevant sustainability targets.
-These include sustainability key performance indicators focused on reducing specific GHG (Scope 1 and 2) emissions, ensuring certified fibre is being supplied to Sappi mills, reducing solid waste to landfill for Sappi's operations globally, and reducing process water in South Africa.
+bry for the first sustainability-linked transaction in the and pulp industry in Africa ed as the sole sustainability coordinator for Sappi's R2 billion ar sustainability-linked revolving credit facility.
+The facility enabled o link its local revolving credit facility to globally and locally relevant ability targets.
+These include sustainability key performance ors focused on reducing specific GHG (Scope 1 and 2) emissions, g certified fibre is being supplied to Sappi mills, reducing solid to landfill for Sappi's operations globally, and reducing process n South Africa.

-Enabling social inclusion through sustainable finance in the Barlow Park development
+ng social inclusion through sustainable finance in the Barlow Park development